maciakl/maciak.org/_tabletop/meccgresources.md

 ### How do I get started?

 Bad news is that this game has been dead for decades.
 Best place to start is to pick up a challenge deck on eBay.
-These are similar to METW commander decks: they are fully playable decks with build in synergies intended to be played against each other.
+These are similar to MTG commander decks: they are fully playable decks with build in synergies intended to be played against each other.
 There are 5 wizard decks and 5 Ringwraith decks to choose from.
 You can sometimes snatch them up for cheap on ebay:

 - [MECCG Challenge Decks](https://www.ebay.com/sch/i.html?_nkw=middle+earth+challedge+deck) - search for them on ebay